 If you’ve been keeping up with the series on the Seymour Duncan JB model, our next stop is the current production model.
 This is most commonly determined with the RoHS label.
 The Duncan company went RoHS compliant in 2006, but the general format of this label had already been in place for a few years prior.
 A nifty aside is that the 2nd row of the current label can also help determine the date of manufacture, which can be a nice tidbit for those who take an interest in such things.

 By now, the magnet for the JB has been changed to a polished Alnico 5.
 In fact, I have production models prior to this type of label with the polished Alnico 5.
-The change from roughcast to polished magnets appears to have happened after the “JBJ” era that was last discussed a few weeks back.
+The change from roughcast to polished magnets appears to have happened before/during the “JBJ” era that was last discussed a few weeks back.

 Maybe you’re asking what the big deal is?
 Well, the quick and dirty version is that a polished magnet delivers a little more focused character by means of the more precise surface.
 Conversely, the more coarse face of the roughcast magnet scatters the field a wee bit.
 And that leads us toward one of the biggest issues I seem to read about how the current JB model is viewed by so many players…